dktoan03/natour_for_practise/README.md

 Deployed at https://natour-for-practise.onrender.com/
 Use one of these types of account to explore
 As an admin:
 Email: admin@example.com
-Password: test1234
 As a lead-guide
 Email: leadguide@example.com
 As a guide
 Email: guide@example.com
 As a user
 Email: user@example.com
-Password: test1234
+Password for all: test1234
 Build With
   NodeJS - JS runtime environment
   Express - The web framework used